UNIVERSAL-IT-SYSTEMS/morseJava/README.md

 https://github.com/JorenSix/TarsosDSP

 How to use decoder:
-Once you have selected the audio input, the decoder is turned on with the change of slider value.
+Once you have selected the audio output, the decoder is turned on with the change of slider value.